FEniCS‘17 at University of Luxembourg, 12-14 June 2017.

 From Luxembourg airport you can travel to the centre of Luxembourg on Bus 16 in around 20 minutes.
-Tickets must be purchased prior to boarding bus 16 from the pink and black machine adjacent to the bus stop outside the front of the terminal.
+Tickets must be purchased prior to boarding bus 16 from the machine adjacent to the bus stop outside the front of the terminal.
 For €2 you can travel on all public transport for 2 hours.

 You can also take a taxi from Luxembourg airport to the centre in around 10 minutes.
 Typical prices are ~€30 on weekdays, rising to ~€60 on Sundays.

 Please book your own accommodation.
 Once you have registered we will send you a list of hotels and discount codes we have arranged for the conference.
 Luxembourg is a relatively compact city but its geography is quite complex and hilly!
 Check Google’s walking/transit instructions before booking.
 We politely advise you book accommodation at least a few months in advance of the conference date.
 For guests on a budget, we highly recommend the Luxembourg Youth Hostel that offers single private rooms from around €40 per night.

 You might enjoy a guided walking tour through the UNESCO-recognised old quarters and fortifications of Luxembourg City on the afternoon of 14 June.
 If there is sufficient demand, we can also organise a private walking tour on the morning of 12 June.
 Please email email@example.com before the 2 May 2017 if you are interested.

 Other highlights of Luxembourg include Vianden Castle and the UNESCO-recognised photograph exhibition The Family of Man at Clervaux Castle in northern Luxembourg.
 For further tourist information, please see Visit Luxembourg.